bernabe9/render-it/README.md

 **Render It** allows you to generate all the static pages WITH the content.
 It returns the same HTML structure from the server but with the JavaScript content inside the placeholder.

+## Why is it awesome?
+- Zero config required in the server side.
+- Zero config required in the client side.
+- Works with any server language.
+- Works with any JavaScript library or framework.

+Just create a task to generate the static pages!

 ## Usage
 ```javascript
 import renderIt from 'render-it' // or const renderIt = require('render-it')